Our story

 Allied Health Assistant

-An allied health assistant with a background in the arts.
+An allied health assistant with a background in the arts, bringing creativity, music, and performance into her work with children.

 Jodie, Rose, and Tara help run our school-holiday group activities, adventure days, and overnight camps.